Supercopa de España

 The Supercopa de España ("Super Cup of Spain"), also referred as Spanish Super Cup, is a super cup tournament in Spanish football.
 Founded in 1982 as a two-team competition, the current version has been contested since 2020 by four teams: the winners and runners-up of the Copa del Rey and La Liga.

 Until 1995, a team that won both the league and cup automatically got the trophy.
 From 1996 to 2019, if a team won both, they had to play the cup runners-up for the Supercopa.
 Since its inception, thirteen teams have participated in the tournament, and ten have been crowned champions.

-Barcelona is the reigning champion after defeating Real Madrid in the final of the 2025 edition held in Jeddah, Saudi Arabia.
-Barcelona is also the most successful team with fifteen titles, followed by Real Madrid with thirteen.
+Barcelona is the reigning champion after defeating Real Madrid in the final of the 2026 edition held in Jeddah, Saudi Arabia.
+Barcelona is also the most successful team with sixteen titles, followed by Real Madrid with thirteen.
 Athletic Bilbao and Deportivo La Coruña each have three titles, with Deportivo notably winning every edition they have participated in.
 Lionel Messi is the competition's all-time top scorer and the most successful player, with eight titles.

 History

 The current competition has existed since 1982.
 Between 1940 and 1953, several other tournaments between the Spanish league champions and the cup winners (then Copa del Generalísimo) were played.

 In September 1940, a match with this format had the name of Copa de Campeones.
 It was not repeated until December 1945 when, due to the good relations with the Spanish military government the ambassador of Argentina, offered a trophy called Copa de Oro Argentina.
 Both these trophies were unofficial and were only played once.

-In 1941 the Copa Presidente FEF was established as an official tournament founded and organized by the RFEF; however, it was also only contested once, and though 11 of the 12 matches in its mini-league format were played between April and May 1941, its last, decisive fixture was delayed until eventually taking place in September 1947.
+In 1941, the Copa Presidente FEF was established as an official tournament founded and organized by the RFEF; however, it was also only contested once, and though 11 of the 12 matches in its mini-league format were played between April and May 1941, its last, decisive fixture was delayed until eventually taking place in September 1947.

 Also in 1947, the Copa Eva Duarte was established as an annual and official tournament founded and organized by the RFEF, as a tribute to Argentine president Juan Domingo Perón and his wife María Eva Duarte de Perón.
 It was played between September and December, usually as one-match finals.
 The trophy was the predecessor of the current Supercopa de España, first held in 1982.

 In 2018, the Supercopa was played for the first time as a single match hosted at a neutral venue in Tangier, Morocco.